 Cybrangels of Peace Fly into Ukraine

-I am sending Rembrandt inspired “Cyberangels of Peace” on a virtual flight from Rembrandt’s studio in Rembrandt House Museum in Amsterdam to the National Art Museum of Ukraine in Kyiv.
+Rembrandt inspired “Cyberangels of Peace” embark on a virtual flight from Rembrandt’s studio in Rembrandt House Museum in Amsterdam to the National Art Museum of Ukraine in Kyiv.

-The “Cyberangels of Peace” image that I created for the NFT shows me in period garb next to Rembrandt’s etching press holding a cyberangel that I transformed from black and white to the Ukrainian flag’s colors of yellow and blue.
-I chose to have these cyberangels ascend into the Kyiv museum through a drawing of it on a Ukrainian postage stamp that represents the past hand delivered messages being transformed into future forms of Web3 technology that can instantaneously deliver messages of peace.
+The “Cyberangels of Peace” image that I created shows me in period garb next to Rembrandt’s etching press holding a cyberangel that I transformed from black and white to the Ukrainian flag’s colors of yellow and blue.
+I chose to have these cyberangels ascend into the Kyiv museum through a drawing of it on a Ukrainian postage stamp that represents the past hand delivered messages being transformed into future forms of digital technology that can instantaneously deliver messages of peace.

 My Family in Ukraine Singing Angels of Peace